esens-qa-training/spotify-api-tests/README.md

 4. Java/Maven, JUnit, Cucumber, Travis CI
 5. Deliver test reports for each execution data
 6. Deliver test report with all executions data
+7. Automate a CI pipeline for every changes in this repository
+8. BONUX: notify a slack channel for every test failure

 ## Authentication process